GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Unlesh The Mods/mods/secronom/README.txt

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes)

---> V1.9 - Focuses on improving the secronom lab by adding NPCs and expanding the facility.
-Also focuses on creating power armors, with different functions. <--
+--> V1.9 - Currently working on the hivemind and the flesh base. <--

 #  TILESET REWORKS (if possible)